jibanCat/phys214_obsastro/cosmos_hw/README.md

 ![](images/non_linear_matter_power.png)

-If we consider non-linear contribution to the structure, then there would be more small structures there in the universe.
+If we consider a non-linear contribution to the structure, then there would be more small structures there in the universe.
-And the number of small structures would increase with the evolution of the universe; therefore, we find more power in the small scales for the lower redshifts.
+Also, the number of small structures would increase with the evolution of the universe; therefore, we find more power in the small scales for the lower redshifts.

 ## Problem 2.8 Massive Neutrinos and the Matter Power Spectrum